EB-1 Visas For Noncitizens Who Possess Extraordinary Abilities

 We Can Clarify The EB-1 Process During A Consultation

 The EB-1 process is complex and requires ample paperwork.
 We can help you determine if you are qualified to file for an EB-1 visa and collect the necessary documentation in order to expedite the process.
-Call 612-424-2942 or use our online contact form to schedule a meeting.
+Call 612-424-2942 or toll free at 800-265-7441, or use our online contact form to schedule a meeting.
+Our attorneys are fluent in Spanish.